sgreenbury/HyperTraPS/README.md

 A python2 environment is required with packages required for full functionality provided in _requirements.txt_.

-If you are working within an anaconda environment, you can install these with the command
+If you are working within an anaconda environment, you can install these into a "HyperTraPS" environment with the command

-    ./conda_requirements.sh
+    conda env create --name HyperTraPS --file conda_requirements.yml

 Or for any python2 environment with PyPI

     pip install -r requirements.txt --user

+## Tutorial

+More detailed information on the full usage of the package is outlined in the sections below.
+However, a Jupyter Notebook is also available in:

+    notebooks/HyperTraPS_tutorial.ipynb

+with an example case performing HyperTraPS inference on a sythetic cross-sectional dataset to illustrate functionality.

 ## Dataset format